POSCO: 2001–present

+In early 2007, Warren Buffett's Berkshire Hathaway purchased a 4% stake in POSCO.
+Berkshire sold its share later in 2014.

 In May 2012, Nippon Steel filed a lawsuit against POSCO, which was established in the 1960s with technical assistance from Nippon Steel, for illegally acquiring the technology for grain-oriented electrical steel sheets developed by Nippon Steel.
 It was alleged that POSCO hired ex-employees of Nippon Steel to obtain the technology.
 An ex-POSCO official stated that the company's Tokyo research centre was effectively an espionage base, whose primary purpose was to collect information about Japanese steel companies on orders from the Korean head office.
 The lawsuit was settled in 2015 through an agreement under which POSCO paid 30 billion yen to Nippon Steel.

 POSCO has maintained its presence in Russia through its local subsidiary, even as the country faces widespread condemnation and international sanctions for its invasion of Ukraine.
 Operating through its Russian subsidiary, POSCO remains engaged in the Russian market, a decision that has drawn criticism for undermining global efforts to economically isolate Russia.
 While numerous companies have withdrawn from the Russian market in response to the ongoing war, POSCO's decision to continue operations has sparked significant criticism.
 Observers argue that its actions contradict global efforts to isolate Russia economically and may be seen as enabling a regime responsible for atrocities and the loss of innocent lives in Ukraine.

+In June 2022, POSCO is temporarily cutting production lines in Pohang plants as thousands of truckers go on a strike for higher pay, causing disrupted cargo transport in the country.
+In July 2026, POSCO sold its stainless steel plant in China.